valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 * The parent process needs to access the swap file in order to load values back into memory if an operation against swapped out values are performed.
 * The child process needs to access the swap file in order to retrieve the full dataset while saving the data set on disk.

 In order to avoid problems while both the processes are accessing the same swap file we do a simple thing, that is, not allowing values to be swapped out in the parent process while a background saving is in progress.
 This way both the processes will access the swap file in read only.
-This approach has the problem that while the child process is saving no new values can be transferred on the swap file even if Redis is using more memory than the max memory parameters dictates.
+This approach has the problem that while the child process is saving no new values can be transferred on the swap file even if Valkey is using more memory than the max memory parameters dictates.
 This is usually not a problem as the background saving will terminate in a short amount of time and if still needed a percentage of values will be swapped on disk ASAP.

 An alternative to this scenario is to enable the Append Only File that will have this problem only when a log rewrite is performed using the `BGREWRITEAOF` command.